treeverse/lakeFS/docs/integrations/boto.md

 # Using lakeFS with Boto (Python)
 {: .no_toc }

-To use Boto with lakeFS alongside S3, check out [Boto S3 Router](https://github.com/treeverse/boto-s3-router){:target="_blank"}.
+To use Boto with lakeFS alongside S3, check out [Boto S3 Router](https://github.com/treeverse/boto-s3-router){:target="_blank" .button-clickable}.
 It will route requests to either S3 or lakeFS according to the provided bucket name.
 {: .note }